Master of Education, Educational Leadership - Building Administrator

 This major is designed for those seeking formal educational leadership roles such as building-level principals, assistant principals, or instructional team leaders.
 The program emphasizes the administrator as an instructional leader.
 Skills appropriate to goal setting and maximizing human potential, the unique aspects of an organizational structure, and the management tasks of an administrator are identified.
 The major is offered utilizing a cohort model, and schedules are designed to allow the educator to complete a master's degree while teaching full time.

 A significant expectation is that each student will identify a specific topic or problem of interest and will work on a project related to such topic.
 The student will also complete a 9-month (2 semester) administrative internship in a school setting.
 The internship experience should include participation in a maximum number of meaningful experiences related to the principal's role.
-A minimum of 360 clock hours is required.
+A minimum of 400 clock hours is required.
 Students will complete a variety of tasks and duties typical of a building level principal under the supervision of an experienced principal.
 The internship assignment must be approved by the school district and the NNU program director.
-Near the end of the coursework, each student will enroll in EDUC7596IIIB Internship Portfolio Binder (0) credits where they will upload their portfolio.
+In the last semester, each student will enroll in EDUC7596IIIB Building Administrator Internship Portfolio Binder (0-1) credits where they will upload their portfolio.

 The Building Administrator emphasis takes approximately 21 months, including the 9-month internship.
 Successful completion qualifies the graduate for recommendation to the State of Idaho for a Pre K-12 Principal endorsement on an Idaho Administrator Certificate.

 It is the student's responsibility to submit the appropriate paperwork and fees to the Idaho State Department of Education for obtaining certifications and endorsements in Idaho.
 Current forms and information are available from the ISDE website.
 Students should check the Internet and other sources for specific requirements for certification in other states.